piskvorky/gensim/docs/src/auto_examples/000_core/run_002_corpora_and_vector_spaces.rst

 each document is represented by one vector where each vector element represents a question-answer pair, in the style of:

- "How many times does the word `system` appear in the document?
-Once."
+- Question: How many times does the word `system` appear in the document?
+- Answer: Once.

 It is advantageous to represent the questions only by their (integer) ids.
 The mapping between the questions and ids is called a dictionary: